Sameer Verma: 2013

-In 2013, Verma won his first international titles when he won the men's singles event at the Bahrain International Series and Bahrain International Challenge.
+In 2013, Verma won his first international titles, the men's singles event at the Bahrain International Series and Bahrain International Challenge.

 2014

 Battling injuries in 2012 and 2013, Verma came back strongly in 2014 by winning the All India Senior Ranking Badminton Championships, in Bareilly.
 He also bagged the Bahrain International Challenge title defeating Subhankar Dey in a thrilling three setter finals.
 He also added another title to his name by won the Bahrain International Series against Dinuka Karunaratne in a 1-hour three setter match.

 2015

 Verma grabbed three major titles in the men's singles category including Tata Open International Challenge held at Mumbai, India, Bahrain International Challenge and Bahrain International Series.
-He also finished as runner-up in the Bangladesh and Sri Lanka International Challenge.
-Last but not the least, he also a semi finalist in the Bulgaria International Challenge tournament.
+He was the runner-up in the Bangladesh and Sri Lanka International Challenge and also a semi-finalist in the Bulgaria International Challenge tournament.

 2016

 Verma defeated world No. 3 Jan Ø. Jørgensen in straight games to storm into the final of the Hong Kong Open Super Series.
 In the final, he lost to host player, Ng Ka Long, in straight games.